zhurui0509/COVID-Forecast-Graph/README.md

 # COVID-Forecast-Graph
-This is the repository for the paper "COVID-Forecast-Graph: An Open Knowledge Graph for Consolidating COVID-19 Forecasts and Economic Indicators via Place and Time"
+This is the repository for the paper "COVID-Forecast-Graph: An Open Knowledge Graph for Consolidating COVID-19 Forecasts and Economic Indicators via Place and Time", which is accepted at [AGILE 2022](https://agile-online.org/conference-2022).

 ## About The Project
 The longer the COVID-19 pandemic lasts, the more apparent is becomes that understanding its social drivers may be as important as understanding the virus itself.
 One such social driver of the ongoing spread of COVID-19 is misinformation and distrust in institutions.
 This is particularly interesting as the scientific process is more transparent than ever before.
 Numerous scientific teams across the world have published data sets that cover almost any imaginable aspects of this crisis, e.g., daily reported cases and death numbers, forecast of the future death numbers, economic impacts, human mobility, imposed restrictions, biological genes, and so on.
 However, how to consistently and efficiently integrate and make sense of these separate data 'silos' and present them to scientists, decision makers, journalists, and more importantly the general public remains a key challenge.
 One approach to integrate COVID-19 related data across domains is knowledge graphs, and several such graphs have been published over the past months.
 These graphs excel at enabling data crosswalks and exploring auxiliary data to contextualize the patterns of spread.
 Interestingly, none of these graphs has focused on COVID-19 forecasts and the assumptions underlying these forecasts despite them acting as the underpinning for decision making at NGOs, the industry, and governments from the local to the state level.
 In this work we report on our work in developing such a graph, motivate the need for exposing forecasts as a knowledge graph, showcase several types of queries that can be run against the graph, and geographically interlink forecast data with indicators of economic impacts.